Manage privileges

 In most domains, the ability to create resources is dependent on the selected access level.
 So, groups or API keys granted the Edit access level on a domain are also automatically granted the ability to create resources in the domain, while those granted the View access level aren’t granted this additional ability.
 You therefore have no decision to make in this regard.

-However, when you select the View all or the Custom access level for a domain that offer these options, you must decide whether the grantee should also be able to create new resources in this domain.
+When you select the View all or the Custom access level for a domain that offers these options, you must decide whether the grantee should also be able to create new resources in this domain.
 In the Administration Console, you can check the box to grant this ability in addition to the selected access level.
+As an example, in domains like Search pages and IPX, the Can create checkbox can be ticked without the need for the Edit access level.

 Conflicting access levels